gmoyanollc/pagehit/readme.md

 # readme.md
-Page-Hit is for the collection of basic requestor and navigation event data that is persisted for the aggregation and analysis of site activity.
+Page-Hit is for the collection of basic requester and navigation event data that is persisted for the aggregation and analysis of site activity.

-The standard JSON format is simple and flat.
+For a developer, the standard JSON format is simple and flat.
 The format is easy to marshal into JavaScript as an object for browsers and apps.
-Most source libraries also support JSON, such as [Drill] (https://drill.apache.org/) and [d3] (https://d3js.org).
-Databases and spreadsheets may also import JSON.
+Most open source libraries also support JSON, such as [Drill] (https://drill.apache.org/), [Zeppelin] (https://zeppelin.apache.org/), and [d3] (https://d3js.org).

+For a user who does not have programming skills, the open source product [ECharts] (https://echarts.apache.org) is an option to explore for interactive web-based visualization and analysis.
+Even databases and spreadsheets may also import the JSON format for analysis and visualization.

 ## Page-Hit Data Points
 The Page-Hit data points are the following: